WZFT: 104.3 The Colt/104.3-OCT

-After just 9 months of "Soft", on October 14, 1994, at 3 p.m., the station flipped to '70s-based classic hits as "104.3 The Colt", using the call letters WOCT.
+After just 9 months of "Soft", on October 14, at 3 pm, the station flipped to 1970s-based classic hits as "104.3 The Colt", using the call letters WOCT.
 The first song on "The Colt" was Bachman–Turner Overdrive's "You Ain't Seen Nothing Yet".
 The station later evolved into a classic rock format.
 In 1998, American Radio Systems merged with CBS Radio/Infinity Broadcasting.
 The company was forced to sell one station due to being over the ownership limitations of 5 FM stations in a market.
 As a result, WOCT was sold to Jacor Communications, which would merge with the station's current owner iHeartMedia (then known as Clear Channel Communications) a year later.
-Following the sale, the station changed its format again, this time to a harder classic rock format as "104.3-OCT."
+Following the sale, the station changed its format again, this time to a harder classic rock format as "104.3-OCT".

 Baltimore 104.3/B-104.3

 In 2001, the station returned to mainstream classic rock as "Baltimore 104.3", and then a year later briefly brought back the heritage "B-104" name as WXFB ("B-104.3").